softwaremill/bootzooka/README.md

 ## REST API reference

-The REST API documentation exposed by [Swagger](http://swagger.wordnik.com) is available at /api-docs in your running application.
+The JSON API documentation exposed by [Swagger](http://swagger.wordnik.com) is available at /api-docs in your running application.

-You can also browse the [REST API provided by our live demo](http://bootzooka.softwaremill.com/api-docs).
+You can also browse the [JSON API provided by our live demo](http://bootzooka.softwaremill.com/api-docs).

 ## License